 The Central Bank of Nigeria (CBN) urged the public to limit their use of cash and employ digital alternatives in March 2020, as the Covid-19 pandemic reached Nigeria.
 The measures seemed to strengthen the CBN’s bias towards cashless payments, manifest since at least 2012.

-Isaak Orafor, the CBN spokesperson, said it was “advisable for Nigerians to adopt alternative A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. methods and be wary of cash or Automated Teller Machines” as Nigerian naira (NGN) banknotes were “one surface that people touch every day.
+Isaak Orafor, the CBN spokesperson, said it was “advisable for Nigerians to adopt alternative A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More methods and be wary of cash or Automated Teller Machines” as Nigerian naira (NGN) banknotes were “one surface that people touch every day.
 It will be wise for us to wash hands after handling From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More, especially if you are eating or touching food.”

 The Chartered Institute of Bankers of Nigeria added that “individuals should explore online means of payment […] as it is possible for respiratory droplets to fall on cash held as well as ATM Machines.”
 The Institute said that further efforts were needed to sensitize “small businesses and petty traders in particular on the use of electronic/virtual means of payment [as] crucial [efforts] to prevent the spread of the virus.”